aaronhuggins/cbor-redux/README.md

 an application to use custom handling.
 Simple values in CBOR that are reserved or unassigned will be emitted as instances of `SimpleValue` so that they may be handled directly.

+Browser imports are provided in the `web` directory; `web/mod.js` uses module exports and `web/polyfill.js` is classic JS that attaches as a global variable `CBOR`.
+Recommended installation is self-hosted, but versioned releases can be script-tagged or imported from https://deno.land/x/cbor_redux for development.

 For users who need more power and control, the entire library API is documented at